tylerelias/HONN-Project-1/README.md

 Since this is a prototype of the software, you are required to run the .java files manually.
 Trying to compile the .java in a terminal will give compile errors due to a .jar file being used.
 The IDE that was required for the course, IntelliJ is the one that should be run with the program.

+- Make sure to go to `Build` and click `Rebuild Project`, otherwise a ClassNotFoundException might occur.
-The .java file to execute to start the CLI is `main.java` located in `./src/main.java`
+- The .java file to execute to start the CLI is `main.java` located in `./src/main.java`

 ### The YAML File for swagger.io